 No. Fractions have to be collected from the plate into vials, for IR & NMR analysis.

-ng in absorbance. pg in fluorescence in densitometry.
-Even lower with MS and sometimes derivatisation.
+ng in absorbance, pg in fluorescence in densitometry and even lower with MS and sometimes after derivatisation.

 Usually within 2% in assays.